-Those familiar with open-source operating systems should have heard of ClamAV, an open-source antivirus engine originally developed for Unix-based operating systems, including Linux, BSD, and MacOS.
+Those familiar with open-source operating systems have probably heard of ClamAV, an open-source antivirus engine originally developed for Unix-based operating systems, including Linux, BSD, and MacOS.
 It’s also one of the best-known Linux antiviruses.

 What is ClamAV?

 At its core, ClamAV is an antivirus engine, nothing more than a file command line interface (CLI) program.
-It scans files and folders to make sure that they’re not viruses, malware, or other cybersecurity threats.
+It scans files and folders to make sure they’re not viruses, malware, or other cybersecurity threats.

 Installing ClamAV includes both the engine and the ClamAV Virus Database (CVD), a list of known virus definitions that your system will quarantine.
 This list needs to be updated periodically to ensure you’re protected from the latest known threats.